Frequently Asked Question List for TeX

 mathematics.
 The book was typeset using Plain TeX, of course, with

-additional macros that may be viewed in a file gkpmac.tex
+additional macros that may be viewed in a file gkpmac.tex,

 which is available on CTAN.

-The packages beton
+The packages beton, concmath, and

-are LaTeX packages that change the default text
+ccfonts are LaTeX packages that change the default text

 fonts from Computer Modern to Concrete.
-Packages beton
+Packages beton and

-also slightly increase the default value of
+ccfonts also slightly increase the default value of

-to account for the rather heavier weight of the
+\baselineskip to account for the rather heavier weight of the

 Concrete fonts.
-If you wish to use the Euler
+If you wish to use the Euler fonts for

-mathematics, as Knuth did, there’s the euler
+mathematics, as Knuth did, there’s the euler package which

 has been developed from Knuth’s own Plain TeX-based set: these